 - Products sold to customers outside Ohio

-Ohio’s tax policy is about results, not philosophies and we’ve made great strides on creating a pro-business climate and tax structure.
+Ohio’s tax policy is about results, not philosophies, and we’ve made great strides in creating a pro-business climate and tax structure.
 The success of businesses in Ohio is evidence that our system is working.